Masters in Agricultural Education

 • What will the program cost?

-Course fees are established by the AG*IDEA consortium and are subject to change.
-As of Fall 2019 they are $580 per unit.
+Course fees are established by the IDEA consortium and are subject to change.
+As of Fall 2024 they are $610 per unit.

 • How do I pay for classes?

-Payment for course work is made through the Office of Regional and Continuing Education at CSU, Chico.
-There are three ways to pay.
+Payment for course work is made through the Office of Regional and Continuing Education at California State University, Chico.
+Ways to pay include:

 • Call 530-898-6105 to pay with Visa or Mastercard

-• Pay in person at our Chico State office.
-Cash payments are also accepted when paying in person.
+• If you live in the area, pay in person at our PCE office.
+Cash payments are accepted only at the campus Cashiering office in the Student Services building when paying in person.

 • How long does the degree take to complete?